vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 />
 ```
 ## Collecting and saving billing details
-Billing details are information about the payer and her/his address.
-Based on that, payment providers can evaluate probability of fraud payment and store owners can prepare invoices.
+Billing details are information about the payer's address used by store owners to prepare invoices and payment providers to evaluate the probability of fraud payment.

 We can load billing details by invoking `load` method.
 To access them, use property returned by `useBilling` called `billing`.
 ```js{8,16}